-The goal for this year's Point-In-Time (PIT) Count is to use the Survey 123 Ap as the primary instrument to collect the data and paper surveys would be the backup.
-In order to do accomplish this the GIS team needs to have the local questions ahead of time for ample testing.
+The goal this year of the Point-In-Time questions was to use the App as the primary instrument and paper would be the backup.
+In order to do that the GIS team needs to have the local questions ahead of time for ample testing.
 Taskforce stepped up and volunteered to test the app for a month to ensure the application does not have any glitches.
-We need the Continuum of Care Board to vote on the local questions.
+We need the Continuum of Care Board to weigh in on the question.

-Mr. Robin Martin feels that the Point-In-Time questions do not reflect the recommendations that the PONG Committee voted on last year (2019).
+Mr. Robin Martin fells that the Point-In-Time questions do not reflect the recommendations that the PONG Committee voted on last year.
 His understanding was that question 4 and question 9 referencing being attacked and blows to the head were removed.
 Even though it is helpful to have this data and the questions has been asked for long time in previous PIT counts, it really does not help the client at that moment.
 Mr. Martin stated that the PONG Committee voted to add question 12 and 13.

-Mr. Martin made a motion to approve the Point-In-Time questions with the removal of question four and question nine and keep the rest of the questions.
+Mr. Martin asked for a motion approve the Point-In-Time question with the removal of question four and question nine and keep the rest of the questions.

-MOTION: To approve the Point-In-Time Local questions with the removal of questions four and question nine.
+MOTION: To approve the Point-In-Time Local Questions with the removal of question four and question nine.